Amber Specialty Pharmacy Named 2020 Specialty P...

 Epilepsy Management Tips

 The treatment goal for Dravet syndrome, LGS and other epilepsy diagnoses often focuses on seizure control.
 Seizure control is about reducing the number of seizures and their severity.
 The Centers for Disease Control (CDC) offers a managing epilepsy checklist, which can be a good resource.
-Amber Pharmacy recommends wearing a medical alert bracelet, writing down a seizure response plan, taking medication consistently and developing a relationship with your pharmacist.
+Amber Specialty Pharmacy recommends wearing a medical alert bracelet, writing down a seizure response plan, taking medication consistently and developing a relationship with your pharmacist.

 Medical Alert Bracelets